 Question Answer Marks

 2(a) any one from: 1

-To ensure no gossypol in a or idea of: feeding on same di
+or any of the cows / to remove

 2(b)(i) any three from: 3

-1 the (mean) milk yields are, very close / similar, bet ween groups;
+1 the (mean) milk yields are, very close/similar, be tween groups;

-istical test / t -test ; significant difference) ; are not / may be, significan may be significantly different tly different ;
+tistical test / t-test; significant difference); are not / may be, significant may be significantly different ntly different ;

 A and B A and E

 A and C B and E

 A and D C and E

 B and C D and E

 B and D

 C and D

-Question Answer Marks 2(b)(ii) any two from: 2 enough evidence because: 1 trend that as gossypol (in diet) increases, milk yield increases ; ora 2 paired data quote (to support); not enough evidence because: 3 idea that: no information that differences in milk yield are caused by (differences in) gossypol; 4 idea that: no information on, nutritional content / AW, of , no gossypol diet / GM cottonseed ; 5 idea that: there is no cottonseed in A so cannot compare with (diets) B to E or There is only soybean in A so cannot compare with (diets) B to E ; 6 no statistical test or should carry out a, statistical test / t -test ; 2(c)(i) there is a relationship because: as free (gossypol) intake increases, plasma (gossypol) concentration increases or shows a positive correlation ; 1
+Question Answer Marks 2(b)(ii) any two from: 2 enough evidence because: 1 trend that as gossypol (in diet) increases, milk yield increases; ora 2 paired data quote (to support); not enough evidence because: 3 idea that: no information that differences in milk yield are caused by (differences in) gossypol; 4 idea that: no information on, nutritional content / AW, of , no gossypol diet / GM cottonseed; 5 idea that: there is no cottonseed in A so cannot compare with (diets) B to E or There is only soybean in A so cannot compare with (diets) B to E; 6 no statistical test or should carry out a, statistical test / t-test; 2(c)(i) there is a relationship because: as free (gossypol) intake increases, plasma (gossypol) concentration increases or shows a positive correlation; 1

-Question Answer Marks 2(c)(ii) allow description of diet instead of group B , etc. any three from: 1 (Group) E has the highest risk (of toxicity) or (Group) C has the lowest risk (of toxicity) ; 2 sequence of risk, highest to lowest, is $\mathbf{E} \rightarrow \mathbf{B} \rightarrow \mathbf{D} \rightarrow \mathbf{C}$; 3 ref. to higher free gossypol and (-) isomer values for highest risks or ref. to lower free gossypol and (-) isomer values for lower risks ; 4 paired data quote from Table 2.2 to support mp 2 or 3; 5 free gossypol will be easily absorbed and more toxic (than bound gossypol) or Bound gossypol is less easily absorbed and less toxic / not toxic ; 6 idea that: uncertain how much free gossypol turns into bound gossypol when eaten; 7 AVP;
+Question Answer Marks 2(c)(ii) allow description of diet instead of group B, etc. 3 any three from: 1 (Group) E has the highest risk (of toxicity) or (Group) C has the lowest risk (of toxicity); 2 sequence of risk, highest to lowest, is $E \rightarrow B \rightarrow D \rightarrow C$ ; 3 ref. to higher free gossypol and (-) isomer values for highest risks or ref. to lower free gossypol and (-) isomer values for lower risks; 4 paired data quote from Table 2.2 to support mp 2 or 3; free gossypol will be easily absorbed and more toxic (than bound gossypol) or Bound gossypol is less easily absorbed and less toxic / not toxic; 6 idea that: uncertain how much free gossypol turns into bound gossypol when eaten; 7 AVP;